auremoser/mozsci/log/worklog.md

 * filled out some visa application stuff for trip next month
 * [feedback survey](https://www.surveygizmo.com/s3/2869738/Q3-All-Hands-Survey-copy) for all hands
 * olc graduation email to kirstie, harry, patricia and tomorrow's folks
+* olc graduation emails to all cohort member meetings for this week

 for kenyan visa: